From Eigenvalues to the Spectrum

 is a compact operator on \(L^2([a,b])\).

-Such operators are called Hilbert-Schmidt operators, and they form
+Such operators are called Hilbert-Schmidt operators.
+Like the

 The Hilbert-Schmidt norm is